hellohaptik/multi-task-NLP/README.md

 </p>

 multi_task_NLP is a utility toolkit enabling NLP developers to easily train and infer a single model for multiple tasks.
-We support various data formats for majority of NLI tasks and multiple transformer-based encoders (eg. BERT, Distil-BERT, ALBERT, RoBERTa, XLNET etc.)
+We support various data formats for majority of NLU tasks and multiple transformer-based encoders (eg. BERT, Distil-BERT, ALBERT, RoBERTa, XLNET etc.)

 For complete documentation for this library, please refer to [documentation](https://multi-task-nlp.readthedocs.io/en/latest/)